ardriveapp/turbo-sdk/README.md

   });
   ```

-- `createCheckoutSession({ amount, owner, promoCodes? })` - Creates a Stripe checkout session for a Turbo Top Up.
+- `createCheckoutSession({ amount, owner, promoCodes })` - Creates a Stripe checkout session for a Turbo Top Up with the provided amount, currency, owner, and optional promo codes.
 The returned URL can be opened in the browser, all payments are processed by Stripe.

   ```typescript
   const { url, winc, paymentAmount, quotedPaymentAmount, adjustments } =